craftercms/docs/source/reference/modules/deployer.rst

 - Pushing content created/edited in Crafter Studio to an external git repository
 - Pulling content created/edited from an external git repository
 - Execute actions every time a deployment succeeds or fails
+- Pushing content to external systems like databases upon a publish

 .. note::
   When adding processors or changing the deployment pipeline for a target keep in mind that the processors will be